-There are online growth calculators that might help guestimate the adult weight of your puppy.
+There are online growth calculators that may help guestimate the adult weight of your puppy.
 But because in most cases the parentage is unknown we can only truly guess.
 A general rule of thumb is that the dog will double in weight from 4 months old.

-What is the return policy?
++ What is the return policy?

 While adoptions are life-long commitments, if the adoption is unsuccessful and the animal is returned within 7 days of adoption, we will refund the adoption fee minus $75.